-Students who are suspended under §37H3/4 are entitled to receive educational services during the period of suspension or expulsion under Map Academy's Education Service Plan, which is described below in Section D. If the student withdraws from the charter school and/or moves to another school district during the period of suspension, the new school/district/district of residence shall either admit the student to its schools or provide educational services to the student under the new school or district's education service plan.
+Students who are suspended under §37H3/4 for more than ten consecutive days are entitled to receive educational services during the period of suspension or expulsion under Map Academy's Education Service Plan, which is described below in Section D. If the student withdraws from the charter school and/or moves to another school district during the period of suspension, the new school/district/district of residence shall either admit the student to its schools or provide educational services to the student under the new school or district's education service plan.
+Map may share copies of the student record, including discipline records, with the new school in accordance with federal and state laws and regulations.